pixee/docs/docs/configuring.md

 ## Codemod catalogs

-Pixeebot offers three codemod catalogs to choose from in order to tune the type of improvements received.
+Pixee offers three codemod catalogs to choose from in order to tune the type of improvements received.

-- **Less**: Pixeebot will only suggest improvements for findings identified by a third-party security tool.
+- **Less**: Pixee will only suggest improvements for findings identified by a third-party security tool.
 See the [third-party security tools](/code-scanning-tools/overview) page for more information.
-- **Moderate**: In addition to third-party security tool findings, Pixeebot will also suggest fixes for its own security findings.
+- **Moderate**: In addition to third-party security tool findings, Pixee will also suggest fixes for its own security findings.
-- **More**: Includes everything from the Less and Moderate catalogs, along with additional suggestions Pixeebot identifies, such as style improvements and best practices.
+- **More**: Includes everything from the Less and Moderate catalogs, along with additional suggestions Pixee identifies, such as style improvements and best practices.

 ### Selecting a catalog